nucleuscloud/neosync/docs/docs/transformers/gen-javascript-transformer.md

 ### transformString

-Transforms an existing string value.
+Anonymizes and transforms an existing string value.

 **Parameters**